iisshaun/iisshaun-port/content/pages/index.md

           ![](/images/branding.jpg)

-          Everything from the game logo to Steam assets, physical media for expos to the in-game brands.
+          I made everything from the game logo to Steam store assets, physical media for expos and the in-game brands.
         elementId: ''
         styles:
           self: